 The Let’s Talk Science presentations are performed by volunteers, who are students from Carleton University and the University of Ottawa.
 The tours are offered free of charge to schools and local community groups, however the images and models used to provide a more interactive learning experience must be purchased by the department.

 There are some facility costs that keep the show running each year, such as the butterfly nursery upkeep and signage.

 Carleton University maintains close ties to the greater Ottawa community.
 Through events like the Butterfly Show, Carleton University can provide educational experiences beyond the classroom.
 The Butterfly Show enhances and further showcases the Carleton University campus experience to the patrons of the show who come each year with their families.
 It is an annual event that many families look forward to around the Thanksgiving season.

-In 2020, we have once again partnered with Let’s Talk Science to offer talks to school or community groups who are interested in turning their virtual experience to the Butterfly Show into an even more educational experience.
+In 2021, we have once again partnered with Let’s Talk Science to offer talks to school or community groups who are interested in turning their virtual experience to the Butterfly Show into an even more educational experience.
 There will also be public presentations live streamed from inside the butterfly greenhouse.

-We appreciate everyone and all who come year after year.
-We thank you for continuing to show your support virtually in 2020, and we hope to welcome you back to the Nesbitt Greenhouses in 2021.
+We appreciate all who come year after year.
+We thank you for continuing to show your support virtually in 2021, and we hope to welcome you back to the Nesbitt Greenhouses in 2022.